eythaann/Seelen-UI/readme.md

 ``` pwsh
 winget install --id Seelen.SeelenUI
 ```
 This option also uses the signed `.msix` package and ensures you have the latest secure version.
+Similar to the Microsoft Store, it may take around 1 to 3 business days for changes to be reflected in Winget, as updates are approved by real people in the `winget-pkg` project.

 ### .msix Installer
 Download the `.msix` installer from the [Releases](https://github.com/eythaann/seelen-ui/releases) page.
 This package is signed, ensuring a secure installation.
+This is the same option as the Microsoft Store but is a portable installer.

-### Setup.exe
+### .exe Installer
 Download the latest version from the [Releases](https://github.com/eythaann/seelen-ui/releases) page and run the `setup.exe` installer.
 This option is less recommended as the installer is not signed, which may cause it to be flagged as a potential threat by some antivirus programs.
+The setup.exe is updated more quickly than the Microsoft Store or Winget versions and also it receives notifications updates on new release.

 ## Usage